 - Progressive lenses are also known as no-line bifocals as it comes with a seamless appearance.
 You can flawlessly view across without any disturbance of line

 - Apart from the cosmetic benefit, experts suggest that progressive lenses offer more natural correction of visual disorder

 - Since there is no division visible wearers may take some time to get adapted to these lenses.
 However, you can view it comfortably after getting used to it.

 - No boundary eliminates the problem of vision jump

 - Since it’s the upgraded version of bifocal lenses, it is expensive than bifocal lenses

-- As compared to bifocals lenses, progressive lenses does not offer wide enough reading space
+- As compared to bifocal lenses, progressive lenses do not offer wide enough reading space

-Both bifocal and progressive lenses are designed to correct similar vision problem.
-Most of the youngsters prefer progressive lenses due to its fashionable look.
+Both bifocal and progressive lenses are designed to correct similar vision problems.
+Most of the youngsters prefer progressive lenses due to their fashionable look.
 Bifocals seem to look outdated dues to line effect.
 Bifocals although are pocket-friendly.